rita-barbosa/LAPR5-2425/docs/sprint-3/1220683/us-7.4.12/readme.md

 ## 2. Requirements

 **US 7.4.12:** As a system administrator, we need to ensure that backups have been carried out correctly if necessary.
 To do this, we must automate their recovery, validating that the system is working at the end (e.g. database - execute a SQL query successfully after recovery).

 **Acceptance Criteria:**

-- **7.4.12.1.** | ????????????????????????
+- **7.4.12.1.** The system must provide an automated mechanism to restore backups and validate the process with a predefined test (e.g., executing a SQL query).
+- **7.4.12.2.** If the validation test fails, the system must notify the system administrator.
+- **7.4.12.3.** Logs of recovery attempts and their outcomes must be maintained for auditing purposes, including timestamps and details of success/failure.
+- **7.4.12.4.** The recovery process must be executable on-demand by the system administrator or automatically as part of scheduled tests.

 **Dependencies/References:**

-This feature is related to the existence of a database backup (US 6.4.6 and US 7.4.6).
+* **US 6.4.6:** Database backup feature, which outlines how backups are created and stored.
+* **US 7.4.6:** Retention policies and lifecycle management of backups.

 **Client Clarifications:**